Frequently Asked Questions About Uniting for Ukraine

-Supporters must provide evidence that they have sufficient income when they file Form I-134, or financial resources and immediate access to such resources and funds, to support the beneficiary listed on Form I-134 for the duration of the beneficiary’s anticipated period of parole.
+When they file Form I-134A, supporters must provide evidence that they have sufficient income or immediate access to sufficient financial resources to support the beneficiary listed on Form I-134A for the duration of the beneficiary’s anticipated period of parole.

 Supporters may provide evidence including, but not limited to:

-- Statement from the officer of a U.S. bank or other financial institution;
+Statements from the officer of a U.S. bank or other financial institution;

-- Letter of employment; and
+A letter of employment; and

-- Copy of U.S. federal tax returns.
+Copies of U.S. federal tax returns.

 Multiple supporters may join together to support a beneficiary.
-In this case, a supporter should file a Form I-134 and include with the filing:
+In this case, a supporter should file Form I-134A and include the following documents:

-- Supplementary evidence demonstrating the identity of, and the resources to be provided by, the additional supporters who will provide support to the beneficiary, and
+Supplementary evidence demonstrating the identity of, and the resources to be provided by, the additional supporters who will provide support to the beneficiary; and

-The Form I-134 requires a named individual to sign the form; organizations may not serve as the named supporter on a Form I-134.
-However, if an organization or other entity is providing financial or other services to the beneficiary for the purpose of facilitating support, this information should be provided as part of the evidence submitted with the Form I-134 and USCIS will consider it when determining the supporter’s ability to support the named beneficiary.
+The Form I-134A requires a named individual to sign the form; organizations may not serve as the named supporter on a Form I-134A.
+However, if an organization or other entity is providing financial or other services to the beneficiary for the purpose of facilitating support, a supporter should provide this information as part of the evidence submitted with their Form I-134A, and we will consider it when determining the supporter’s ability to support the named beneficiary.

-Every supporter’s circumstances will be different.
-USCIS will review information provided by the supporter on Form I-134 about all assets and financial resources to demonstrate the supporter’s ability to support the beneficiary.
+Every supporter’s circumstances are different.
+We review information provided by the supporter on Form I-134A about all assets and financial resources to demonstrate their ability to support the beneficiary.

 - How much money should a supporter have to ensure they are able to financially support a beneficiary?

-Every potential supporters’ circumstances will be different.
-USCIS will review financial information provided by the supporter on Form I-134 about all assets and resources.
-USCIS uses the Federal poverty guidelines as outlined by the Department of Health and Human Services as a general guide in determining the supporter’s ability to support the beneficiary for the duration of the beneficiary’s anticipated period of parole.
-When using the Federal poverty guidelines, USCIS will consider a supporter’s household size to include any beneficiaries on the supporter’s Form I-134, even if they do not intend to live with the supporter.
+Every potential supporter’s circumstances are different.
+We review financial information provided by the supporter on Form I-134A about all assets and resources.
+We use the Federal Poverty Guidelines, as outlined by the Department of Health and Human Services, as a general guide in determining the supporter’s ability to support the beneficiary for the duration of the beneficiary’s anticipated period of parole.
+When we use the Federal poverty guidelines, we consider a supporter’s household size to include the beneficiary listed on the supporter’s Form I-134A, even if they do not intend to live with the supporter.

-- Ensuring that the beneficiary has safe and appropriate housing for the duration of their parole, as well as initial basic necessities;
+Ensuring that the beneficiary has safe and appropriate housing for the duration of their parole, as well as initial basic necessities;

-- As appropriate, helping the beneficiary complete necessary paperwork such as for employment authorization, a Social Security card, and other services for which they may be eligible;
+As appropriate, helping the beneficiary complete necessary paperwork such as for employment authorization, a Social Security card, and other services for which they may be eligible;

-- Ensuring that the beneficiary’s health care and medical needs are met for the duration of the parole; and
+Ensuring that the beneficiary’s health care and medical needs are met for the duration of the parole; and

-- As appropriate, assisting the beneficiary with accessing education, learning English, securing employment, and enrolling children in school.
+As appropriate, assisting the beneficiary with accessing education, learning English, securing employment, and enrolling children in school.

-- Is there any mandatory training or orientation required of the supporter to make sure that the supporter is aware that they are agreeing to support the beneficiary listed on Form I-134 for the duration of the beneficiary’s stay in the United States?
+- Is there any mandatory training or orientation required for supporters to make sure they are aware that they are agreeing to support the beneficiary listed on Form I-134A for the duration of the beneficiary’s stay in the United States?

 No. There is no mandatory training required by the government.
-However, the Department of State has collaborated with Welcome.us to ensure that both newcomers and receiving communities have helpful information to support beneficiaries once they are paroled into the United States under Uniting for Ukraine.
+However, the Department of State has collaborated with Welcome.us to ensure that both newcomers and receiving communities have helpful information to support beneficiaries after they are paroled into the United States under Uniting for Ukraine.

 - Will there be a way to match supporters who do not personally know a Ukrainian with displaced Ukrainians who do not personally have someone to support them?

-The U.S. government will not match potential supporters with beneficiaries.
+No. The U.S. government will not match potential supporters with beneficiaries.
 The Department of State has collaborated with Welcome.us to provide information to potential beneficiaries and supporters about Uniting for Ukraine.
 Please check Welcome.us for updates on their efforts to support Uniting for Ukraine.

-A Ukrainian citizen outside the United States who still has a valid, unexpired U.S. visitor visa may still seek parole into the United States if USCIS has confirmed the sufficiency of the Form I-134 filed on their behalf, and if they meet other requirements.
-Being paroled into the United States does not automatically terminate the validity of your U.S. nonimmigrant visa.
+Yes.
+A Ukrainian citizen outside the United States who still has a valid, unexpired U.S. visitor visa may still seek parole into the United States under Uniting for Ukraine if we have confirmed the Form I-134A filed on their behalf is sufficient, and if they meet other requirements.
+Being paroled into the United States does not automatically terminate the validity of a U.S. nonimmigrant visitor visa.